- Interrupted sleep involves frequent awakenings during the night, disrupting the sleep cycle.

 - Multiple factors unique to the individual’s situation can interrupt sleep, like age, stress, and lifestyle.

 - Optimizing your sleep routine and sleep environment can help prevent sleep interruptions.

 When thinking about sleep and health, it’s common to focus on the issue of sleep quantity and whether we’re getting the recommended number of hours of sleep.
 While total sleep time is undoubtedly important, sleep continuity, or the ability to avoid interrupted sleep, is also critical.

-Knowing more about the symptoms, causes, and implications of interrupted sleep can help you be informed about your situation and find the best treatments or preventative measures to minimize your sleep disturbances.
+The implications of interrupted sleep can be significant with impacts not just on sleep quality but also numerous aspects of individual health.
+Knowing more about the symptoms and causes of interrupted sleep can help you be informed about your situation and find the best treatments or preventative measures to minimize your sleep disturbances.

 For many people, the central symptom of interrupted sleep is easily noticeable: waking up from sleep one or more times during the course of the night (or during the day for people who work a night shift).

 The timing and length of these wakeful episodes can vary.
 A person may have only a few breaks in sleep or several.
 They may be awake for just a few minutes or for an extended period before transitioning back to sleep.
 A person may experience restless sleep, tossing and turning or feeling only half-asleep without drifting off into deeper rest.

 Not all cases of interrupted sleep, though, are readily apparent to the sleeper.
 Some people experience very brief and minor awakenings or arousals during the night without realizing it.
 For example, people with obstructive sleep apnea (OSA) have repeated lapses in breathing that cause brief arousals from sleep.
 These respiratory arousals are short enough that people with OSA don’t usually know that they are happening.